 - Loans for new students at MCC will be delayed at least 30 days after the semester begins.

 - For late applicants, loan funds are sent to MCC once a week after the census date.

 - Refunds are handled through the Cashier's Office will be released to your MCC One Card within 10 business days after disbursement.

-- The deadline for a Fall 2013 loan application to be processed by the payment due date is Friday, July 5, 2013.
-Final loan approval is dependent upon the lender.
+- The deadline for a Fall 2014 loan application to be processed by the payment due date is Friday, June 27, 2014.

 - Fall: October 15